rhysmeister/rhysmeister.github.io/_posts/2022-06-25-install-pylint-python2.7.md

 You should consider upgrading via the 'pip install --upgrade pip' command.
 ```

-Python 2.7 is no longer supported by newer versions of PyLint (from V2) and its dependancies.
+Note the packagae name of "unknown" in the output.
+Python 2.7 is no longer supported by newer versions of PyLint (from V2) and its dependencies.
 If you're not in the position to update Python then the following fix should work...

 ```
 pip install 'pylint==1.9.*' 'configparser==4.0.*' 'isort==4.3.*' 'lazy-object-proxy==1.6.*'